-The Research Council is also committed to promoting the principles of open science and research.
+The Scientific Council is also committed to promoting the principles of open science and research.
 The goal is to make publications used in and produced by research, research data and material, metadata and methods widely available for reuse.

 Academy Project funding

 The high scientific quality of the research plan is the most important funding criterion.
-In its decisions, the Research Council prioritises projects that combine high quality with strong academic and societal impact and/or science renewal.
+In its decisions, the Scientific Council prioritises projects that combine high quality with strong academic and societal impact and/or science renewal.

 Other factors that are considered include the project’s feasibility, the competence of the principal investigator and the research team, national and international contacts and international mobility.